rlepigre/itauto/README.md

 ## Installation

-The development requires PR https://github.com/coq/coq/pull/12648 .
-Therefore, you need to build coq from https://github.com/fajb/coq/tree/zify_int
+The development uses a for of coq https://github.com/fajb/coq/tree/for_itauto

 Clone the current repository: